 Muhammad is the prophet of God

-There is no international banking in Sudan, so I rush to re-activate my debit card as the shuttle rumbles down the tarmac.
+Two flights later and two splendid weeks in Khartoum… There are pyramids here too, and endless sand, minarets.
+There’s no international banking in Sudan, so I rush to re-activate my debit card as the shuttle rumbles down the tarmac.
 The flight from Khartoum is short and uneventful.
 I nod off for a few minutes even though it’s the afternoon.

 Abha International Airport is modern, relaxed.
 Gender segregation is immediately apparent: there are separate immigration lines for men and women.
 The e-Visas that we’ve purchased online are still uncommon, and the immigration officials take pictures of our documents on their cellphones and hand-write visa numbers in our passports: